eisenheim94/dtmg-posts-weather-wp-plugin/README.md

 - **Lucide is loaded from a CDN at `@latest`.** Reproducible builds should pin a version; full self-hosting is straightforward (drop the CSS + woff2 files into the plugin and re-target the `wp_register_style` URL).
 - **Body typography is theme-defined**, deliberately.
 The Figma uses Archivo; the plugin does not load any webfont so the block blends with the host theme.
 Reintroducing the design typeface is a one-line `wp_register_style` if a project requires a literal Figma match.
 - **No rate-limiting** on the REST endpoint — suitable for the test task; production deployment would add a per-IP transient guard.
-- **`lint:css` shows pre-existing warnings** (line-length and `comment-empty-line-before`) inherited from the initial SCSS commit; they are formatting-only and don't affect output.
-Running `npm run lint:css -- --fix` resolves most of them.

 ## License